Characteristics of deaths associated with kratom use

 Papanti, Duccio G.

-Background: Kratom (Mitragyna speciosa) use has increased in Western countries, with a growing number of associated deaths.
-There is a growing debate about the involvement of kratom in these events.
-Aims: This study details characteristics of such fatalities and provides a ‘state-of-the-art’ review.
-Methods: UK cases were identified from mortality registers by searching with the terms: ‘kratom’, ‘mitragynine’, etc. Databases and online media were searched using these terms and ‘death’, ‘fatal*’, ‘overdose’, ‘poisoning’, etc. to identify additional cases; details were obtained from relevant officials.
+Background: Kratom (Mitragyna speciosa Korth) use has increased in Western countries, with a rising number of associated deaths.
+There is growing debate about the involvement of kratom in these events.
+Aims: This study details the characteristics of such fatalities and provides a ‘state-of-the-art’ review.
+Methods: UK cases were identified from mortality registers by searching with the terms ‘kratom’, ‘mitragynine’, etc. Databases and online media were searched using these terms and ‘death’, ‘fatal*’, ‘overdose’, ‘poisoning’, etc. to identify additional cases; details were obtained from relevant officials.
 Case characteristics were extracted into an Excel spreadsheet, and analysed employing descriptive statistics and thematic analysis.
-Results: Typical case characteristics (n=156): male (80%); mean age 32.3 years; White (100%); drug abuse history (95%); reasons for use - self-medication, recreation, relaxation, body-building, avoiding positive drug tests.
+Results: Typical case characteristics (n = 156): male (80%), mean age 32.3 years, White (100%), drug abuse history (95%); reasons for use included self-medication, recreation, relaxation, bodybuilding, and avoiding positive drug tests.
 Mitragynine alone was identified/implicated in 23% of cases.
-Polysubstance use was common (87%), typically controlled/recreational drugs; therapeutic drugs; alcohol.
-Death cause(s) included: toxic effects of kratom ± other substances; underlying health issues.
-Conclusions: These findings add substantially to the knowledge-base on kratom-associated deaths; these need systematic, accurate recording.
+Poly substance use was common (87%), typically controlled/recreational drugs, therapeutic drugs, and alcohol.
+Death cause(s) included toxic effects of kratom ± other substances; underlying health issues.
+Conclusions: These findings add substantially to the knowledge base on kratom-associated deaths; these need systematic, accurate recording.
 Kratom’s safety profile remains only partially understood; toxic and fatal levels require quantification.